Sea Bright–Monmouth Beach Seawall

 The Sea Bright–Monmouth Beach Seawall is a seawall located along the Jersey Shore in the Monmouth County, New Jersey towns of Sea Bright and Monmouth Beach.
 It roughly runs north-south direction along 4.7 mi of the barrier spit of land along the lower Sandy Hook peninsula between the Atlantic Ocean and the Shrewsbury River estuary.
 The use of seawalls, groins, jetties, bulkheads, revetment, and beach nourishment since the late 1800s has made the stretch of coast one of the most heavily engineered sections of ocean shorefront in the world.

 The effects of Hurricane Sandy wrought serious damage to the area in 2012.
 The reconstruction of the seawall, including new construction of 3,188 ft in gaps where it had not previously existed began in 2017 and will be completed in 2018.
 The storm precipitated reconsideration of seawalls and other methods of coastal protection to mitigate storm surges and sea level rise along the coast.
+The seawall has also been previously used as a filming location.